RobinBrouwer/gritter/README.md

     :after_open => "alert('Opened!');"     # => Execute javascript after opening.
     :before_close => "alert('Closing!');"  # => Execute javascript before closing.
     :after_close => "alert('Closed!');"    # => Execute javascript after closing.
+    :nodom_wrap  => true 		           # => Removes the DOM wrap on the produced JQuery code.
+Default, this argument is false or not present, hence you always get a DOM wrap.

 The `:image` argument also allows you to easily set five different images: